-Day 7: Explore Kyoto
+Day 7: Kyoto

 Enjoy a full day tour of Kyoto, starting with a visit to the spectacular Kiyomizu Temple.
 You will spend 1.5 hours on foot exploring the temple.
-Next, immerse yourself in the culture, learning the traditional Japanese handicraft of origami and enjoying the art of a tea ceremony.
-After lunch, visit a traditional teahouse where you will be joined by a Tea Master.
-Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.
-Next, visit the famous Fushimi Inari Shrine with its thousands of vermillion torii gates.
-You will walk up part of the mountain and the incline allows a steady-paced walk around 15 minutes with flat road and steps to reach tori gates.
-Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes.
+Next, immerse yourself in the culture, learning the traditional Japanese handicraft of origami.
+After lunch, visit a traditional teahouse where you will be joined by a Tea Master, followed by a visit to Fushimi Inari Shrine.
+With its thousands of vermillion torii gates, the Shrine stretches up Mount Inari (233m high).
+You will walk up part of the mountain and the incline allows a steady-paced walk.